 There’s a better way.
 While occasionally you can purchase beverages at the store, it’s much healthier to opt for smoothieswhen you want green drinks.
 Juice removes all that wonderful fiber and leaves many of the nutrients behind, while smoothies incorporate all of it.

 Obviously, you can add other ingredients to spice things up as well.
-Common choices include yogurt, berries, nut butters, milk or alternative milk, coconut water, bananas or anything else you desire.
+Common choices include yogurt which is rich in probiotics and is good for digestion, berries, nut butter, milk or alternative milk, coconut water, bananas, or anything else you desire.

 So what do you think?
 Are you inspired to jump on the green juice craze today?